Tiotropium and Olodaterol

 Respiratory: Cough (4%)

-≤3% (Limited to important or life-threatening): Angioedema, atrial fibrillation, bronchospasm, constipation, dehydration, dermal ulcer, dysphagia, dysuria, epistaxis, gastroesophageal reflux disease, gingivitis, glaucoma, glossitis, hypersensitivity (including immediate reactions), hypertension, increased intraocular pressure, insomnia, intestinal obstruction (including paralytic ileus), joint swelling, laryngitis, oropharyngeal candidiasis, palpitations, pharyngitis, sinusitis, skin infection, skin rash, stomatitis, supraventricular tachycardia, tachycardia, urinary retention, urinary tract infection, voice disorder, xeroderma
+≤3%, postmarketing, and/or case reports: Angioedema, arthralgia, atrial fibrillation, blurred vision, bronchospasm, constipation, dehydration, dermal ulcer, dizziness, dysphagia, dysuria, epistaxis, gastroesophageal reflux disease, gingivitis, glaucoma, glossitis, hypersensitivity (including immediate reactions), hypertension, increased intraocular pressure, insomnia, intestinal obstruction (including paralytic ileus), joint swelling, laryngitis, oropharyngeal candidiasis, palpitations, pharyngitis, pruritus, sinusitis, skin infection, skin rash, stomatitis, supraventricular tachycardia, tachycardia, urinary retention, urinary tract infection, urticaria, voice disorder, xeroderma, xerostomia

 Concerns related to adverse effects:

-• Bronchospasm: Paradoxical bronchospasm may occur with use of inhaled agents; distinguish from inadequate response, discontinue medication immediately, and institute alternative therapy.
+• Bronchospasm: Paradoxical bronchospasm that may be life-threatening may occur with use of inhaled beta-2 agonists; this should be distinguished from inadequate response.
+If paradoxical bronchospasm occurs, discontinue use and institute alternative therapy.

 • CNS effects: May cause dizziness and blurred vision; patients must be cautioned about performing tasks that require mental alertness (eg, operating machinery, driving).